 SYDNEY

-The guard's grip on my arm was like a vice as he dragged me away from the main hall.
-I stumbled, my feet barely keeping up with his pace.
-The pain from the rough handling was nothing compared to the ache in my heart.
+The guard's grip on my arm was like a steel trap, his fingers digging deep as he dragged me away from the main hall.
+The silver collar around my neck pulsed with debilitating energy, draining my strength and leaving me stumbling to keep pace.
+My feet faltered, but the guard's relentless pull kept me moving.
+The pain of his rough handling was a distant second to the anguish tearing at my heart.

-As he threw me into the dungeon, the iron bars clanged shut behind me, and I landed hard on the cold stone floor.
-The impact jolted through my already battered body, and I cried out in pain.
+The pack guard threw me into the dungeon.
+The iron bars clanged shut behind me.
+I landed hard on the cold stone floor, but I didn't make a noise as I didn't want them to see me in pain.

-"You're lucky Alpha Gray didn't order a worse punishment," he said gruffly.
+"You're lucky that Alpha Gray didn't order a worse punishment for you, Sydney," he said gruffly.

 The guard shrugged.
 "You should be grateful he didn't order your death.
 Fifty lashes and a silver collar are a small price to pay for drugging and manipulating the Alpha.”

-I forced myself to sit up, wincing in pain as my body protested the movement.
-Despite the agony and weakness, I managed to stand up straight, facing the pack guard with a determined gaze.
+I gritted my teeth and sat up.
+A sharp pain shooting through my body as my battered muscles screamed in protest.
+Despite the agony and weakness, I managed to stand up straight, and faced the pack guard with a determined gaze.

-"I didn't drugged him," I protested, but the guard just raised an eyebrow.
+"I didn't drug him," I protested, but the guard just raised an eyebrow.

 "Save your explanations for Alpha Gray," he said coldly.
 "We'll bring you food and water, but don't expect any special treatment."